 Everyone loves a good, quality candle, right?
 Head over to Candle Bar DSM, where you’ll learn what it takes to create your very own candle.
 Not only do you make your own, but you create your own one-of-a-kind scent as well.
 Choose your jar size, pick some scents, and the wonderful staff will assist you in creating your personal candle.
 Candle-making is lit!

 Once you finish your creation, head on over to Cooper’s on 5th for an elegant evening sure to please.
 Maybe they’ll even let you use your candle to set the mood.
 Fill up on our legendary Steak de Burgo (if you’ve never had it, it’s worth a try), and if steak isn’t your thing, they have a Chicken de Burgo pasta.
 Uh, yum.
 Feeling a bit more casual?
-Head over to The Tavern for their light and flaky thin-crust pizza or Heavenly Asian for some potstickers and sautéed beef with black pepper served on sizzling cast iron.
+Head over to The Tavern for their light and flaky thin-crust pizza.

 Post-dinner drinks start off at Winchester Public House and Eatery, a cozy prohibition-style pub with a signature line of cocktails that are modern twists on the classics.
 It’s a cool, comfy space with rich woods and exposed brick where you’ll feel as trendy as your drink.